Clasificación: Tryptophan hydroxylase inhibitor

 Headache and Fever

-Your healthcare provider can recommend medication and other strategies to relieve pain.
+Your healthcare provider can recommend medications and other strategies to help relieve headache pain.
 Report any temperature of 100.4F or greater to your healthcare provider.

 Decrease in Appetite

 Nutrition is an important part of your care.
 Cancer treatment can affect your appetite and, in some cases, the side effects of treatment can make eating difficult.
 Ask your oncology care team about nutritional counseling services at your treatment center to help with food choices.

 - Try to eat five or six small meals or snacks throughout the day, instead of 3 larger meals.

 - If you are not eating enough, nutritional supplements may help.